pete-debiase/pete-debiase/README.md

 ### Hi there!
-I'm studying CS, with special interests in machine learning, AI, and HCI.
+I'm making a career change into software engineering, with special interests in machine learning, AI, and HCI.
 My favorite languages are Python, Rust, and Go, and my superpowers are rapid self-learning and writing/coding at 200WPM+ with steno.
-In a past life, I was a technical Japanese translator and patent agent.
+Previously, I was a technical Japanese translator and patent agent.

 - 💪 Python (Flask, pandas, matplotlib, Beautiful Soup, etc.), AHK, bash/zsh, Git/GitHub
 - 🆗 Java, HTML/CSS/JavaScript, C/C++, Lua